 - Use a condom every time you have sex.
 A condom is the best way to protect yourself from STIs.
 Latex and polyurethane condoms do not let STI viruses pass through, so they offer good protection from STIs.
 Condoms made from sheep intestines do not protect against STIs.

 - Use a water-based lubricant such as K-Y Jelly or Astroglide to help prevent tearing of the skin if there is a lack of lubrication during sexual intercourse.
 Small tears in the vagina during vaginal sex or in the rectum during anal sex allow STI bacteria or viruses to get into your blood.

 - Avoid douching if you are a woman, because it can change the normal balance of organisms in the vagina and increases the risk of getting an STI.

 - A mouth barrier, such as a dental dam, can be used to reduce the spread of infection through oral sexual activity.
 You can discuss this method with your dentist or doctor.

-- Be responsible.
-Avoid sexual contact if you have symptoms of an infection or if you are being treated for an STI, such as HIV.
-If you or your partner has herpes, avoid sexual contact when a blister is present and use condoms at all other times.
+- Tell your sex partner or partners if you have symptoms of an infection or if you're being treated for an STI, such as HIV or herpes.
+If you or your partner has herpes, avoid sexual contact when a blister is present.
+If you and your partner have sex, use a latex condom.

 For more information see: Sexually Transmitted Infections.